kwalczak80/mx-monster/README.md

 ### Product stock update

 When the user orders a product with a specific quantity, this quantity will be deducted from the product stock after the payment process is finished (it must be successful).
-This feature will help other users see the quantity of product that is available for sale.

 ![Order product with specific quantity](docs/images/existing_features/stock_update/order-product.JPG)